juanma-wp/enterprise-block-editor/Module 5 Advanced Block Development/07 Deprecation.md

-## **Handling Block Versioning and Deprecation**
+# Deprecation

-### **Why Deprecate a Block?**
+## Why Deprecate a Block?

-During editor initialization, there’s a [block markup validation process](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-edit-save/#validation), where the saved markup for each block is regenerated using the attributes that were parsed from the post’s content.
+During editor initialization, there's a [block markup validation process](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-edit-save/#validation), where the saved markup for each block is regenerated using the attributes that were parsed from the post's content.
 If the newly-generated markup does not match what was already stored in post content, the block is marked as invalid.
 This is because the block editor assumes that unless the user makes edits, the markup should remain identical to the saved content.

-So when the `save` function output of a block changes, existing instances of that block in posts or pages might become invalid.
+So when the [`save` function](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-edit-save/#save) output of a block changes, existing instances of that block in posts or pages might become invalid.
 This happens because the saved content no longer matches the block's updated `save` function, leading to validation errors in the editor, displaying messages like "This block contains unexpected or invalid content."

 ![](../_assets/deprecation-message.png)

-To prevent such issues, WordPress provides a mechanism called block deprecation.
+To prevent such issues, WordPress provides a mechanism called [block deprecation](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-deprecation/).
 Deprecation allows developers to define older versions of a block, enabling the editor to recognize and update legacy content without errors.

 Deprecating old versions of a block is important because: